 Share Price (as of 4/10): ~$7.50

 Royal Bank of Scotland Group PLC (NYSE:RBS) may sound like a crazy bet on this list of the best cheap stocks to buy now, given the risks of the Brexit and continued anemic growth in the U.K. and the nearby eurozone.

-However, keep in mind that getting a nearly $40 billion bank for under $7 a share at present prices is a rare occurrence — and last time we saw massive banks like this trade at bargains, patient investors made a killing.
+However, keep in mind that getting a nearly $40 billion bank for under $7-a-share at present prices is a rare occurrence — and the last time we saw massive banks like this trade at bargains, patient investors made a killing.

 RBS provides the same potential opportunity for patient and determined investors, as its shares are trading for just 60% of book value.